Wetaskiwin Fire Services

 - Smoking in the home (near a detector)

-These unwanted alarms create a burden for the Fire Service, preventing the department from being available to respond to a true emergency.
-Further, homeowners can be billed under the provisions of the City of Wetaskiwin Fire Services Bylaw No. 1872-16 for false alarms, with escalating fines depending on alarm frequencies per calendar year to a given address.
-If the monitoring company cannot reach a contact person, Fire Crews will be dispatched.
+These unwanted alarms create a burden for the Fire Services, preventing the department from being available to respond to a true emergency.
+Furthermore, homeowners can be billed under the provisions of the City of Wetaskiwin Fire Services Bylaw No. 1987-20 for false alarms, with escalating fines depending on alarm frequencies per calendar year to a given address.
+If the monitoring company cannot reach a contact person, fire crews will be dispatched.

 Fire Service Advisories